DarrelASandbox/devops-docker-kubernetes/README.md

 | Since it’s anonymous, it can’t be re-used (even on same image) |      Can be re-used for same container (across restarts)       |       Can be re-used for same container (across restarts)        |

 - <b>Read-only Volume</b>
-- We remove <code>COPY . .</code> in the dockerfile while using bind mount run command but we will not be using it when we are in the production.
+- We remove `COPY . .</code> in the dockerfile while using bind mount run command but we will not be using it when we are in the prod`

 &nbsp;